the-economist-editorial/component-silver-chartmargins/README.md

 # component-silver-chartmargins

-Silver Bullet component uses D3 to dynamically append text content (title etc) to the chart SVG, adjusting margins accordingly...
+Silver Bullet component is a child of ChartWrapper and uses D3 to dynamically draw content of chart outer box: background shapes, general text strings and panels.